Rail Pass in hand on train platform Photo by 戸山 神奈 on Unsplash

 Why I Left Tokyo for a Day

-That's when I remember the fun Tokyo to Osaka trips I have done in the past.
-Its only three hours away by bullet train and is one of my favorite Tokyo tours options.
+That's when I remember the fun Tokyo to Osaka trips I have done.
+It's only three hours away by bullet train and is one of my favorite Tokyo tour options.
 The thing about living in Tokyo is that you can get so caught up in the daily rhythm that you forget how easy it is to completely change your scenery.
-Osaka tours from Tokyo isn't just doable — it's super quick on the bullet train and practically therapeutic.
+Osaka tours from Tokyo aren't just doable; they're super quick on the bullet train and practically therapeutic.

 The Shinkansen: My Bullet Train Ritual

 My ritual starts at the kiosk inside the station.
-I grab a coffee — the Boss brand in a can, nothing fancy — and maybe some onigiri if I skipped breakfast.
-The beauty of the shinkansen isn't just the speed; it's the forced meditation.
-For the next two hours and forty-five minutes, you're committed to this journey.
+I grab a coffee - the Boss brand in a can, nothing fancy, and maybe some onigiri if I skipped breakfast.
+The beauty of the Shinkansen isn't just the speed; it's the forced meditation.
+You're committed to this journey for the next two hours and forty-five minutes.

 On clear days, Mount Fuji appears around Kozu, and even after all these trips, I still look up from my phone.
 There's something about seeing Fuji that makes the whole adventure feel official.
 Like I'm really leaving Tokyo behind, not just changing neighborhoods.